fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 The RESTRICT Act, SAFE TECH Act, and Kids Online Safety Act also float around Congress.
 Each addresses one point in Zuckerberg's four-point plan.

 The final versions of these bills could be a public good.
 Or, it could make starting your own social media company only possible with supplemental infrastructure.
 My bet is on whatever history would suggest.

+Update: *Since this post, I’ve discovered [The Facebook Receipts](https://facebook-receipts.the-citizens.com), a project “designed to expose Facebook’s activity in Washington D.C. and around the globe as it attempts to influence legislation and regulation.”
+It’s worth a look.*

 ## threads\.net is the new app\.net but with ads and interoperable